 The ribbon-cutting ceremony marked the official opening of a new children’s hearing screening room at Teddington Memorial Hospital, run by Hounslow and Richmond Community Healthcare (HRCH).

-Audiologists from the hospital joined local MP Munira Wilson at the opening ceremony, along with HRCH Chief Executive Jo Farrar and TMH League of Friends Chairman Reverend Simon Douglas Lane.
+Audiologists from the hospital joined local MP Munira Wilson at the opening ceremony, along with HRCH Chief Executive Jo Farrar and The Friends of TMH Chairman Reverend Simon Douglas Lane.

 Reverend Simon Douglas Lane, commented: “Heartfelt thanks go to our many League of Friends supporters in the community who, by their efforts, have allowed us to fund this project.
 It is so important for the League to continue its fundraising efforts in the community, so we can continue to fund improvements to our beloved hospital.”

-Staff are delighted with the new room, which has been refurbished to an extremely high standard, with funding of £67,000 from the League of Friends.
+Staff are delighted with the new room, which has been refurbished to an extremely high standard, with funding of £70,000 from The Friends of TMH.

 More local children will get audiology care quickly

 The new room means audiologists can now run two clinics alongside each other for children under 3 years old and over 3 years old.

 Good hearing is critical for a child’s comprehension and speech development, but hearing problems in young children are not always obvious.
 The audiology service screens children early on in life, to identify hearing difficulties and address them as soon as possible.

 HRCH CEO Jo Farrar said: “This is a fantastic extension to the Richmond audiology service and means we can help about 800 more children a year get the support they need close to home.
 We are extremely grateful for the continuing support we receive from the League of Friends, who made this possible.”